thoughtbot/gold_miner/README.md

 Now you have your personal app installed to the workspace and with Bot and User Tokens generated.

-Go back to you App settings page, click "Add features and functionality > Permissions", then copy the "User OAuth Token" and set it to `SLACK_API_TOKEN` in your `.env` file.
+Go back to your App settings page, click "Add features and functionality > Permissions", then copy the "User OAuth Token" and set it to `SLACK_API_TOKEN` in your `.env` file.